-- 1. The top 25% (of all survey responders and any non-responders) will be Class I;
+- A. The top 25% (of all survey responders and any non-responders) will be Class I;

-- 2. The second 25% will be Class II;
+- B. The second 25% will be Class II;

-- 3. The third 25% will be Class III; and,
+- C. The third 25% will be Class III; and,

-- 4. The fourth 25% will be Class IV.
+- D. The fourth 25% will be Class IV.

 Assignments to the Targeting Schedule will primarily be made from Class I and Class II survey participants.
-However, survey responders with a DART rate below the target rate for their specific category may be randomly selected for assignment to the inspection list using a random number generator developed by the IT Division.
+However, survey responders with a DART rate below the target rate for their specific category may be randomly selected for assignment to the inspection list using a random number generator developed by the RIT Division.

 - ii.
 Targeting Schedule.
-Public Sector Targeting assignments will be made available on an annual basis utilizing the most recently available calendar year of injury and illness data as collected through the Public Sector Survey.
+Public sector targeting assignments will be made available on an annual basis utilizing the most recently available calendar year of injury and illness data as collected through the Public Sector Survey.
 PSIM will provide the new Targeting Schedule to the Compliance Bureaus via the OSH Targeting System webpage. - iii.
 Previous Schedules.
 Public sector assignments not inspected in one year may be added to the new targeting schedule for the next year. - iv.
 Process of Inspection.
 Public sector assignments from the targeting schedule may be assigned in any order that makes efficient use of the division's resources.
 Compliance supervisors are encouraged to focus the inspection resources on those listed assignments on the public sector Targeting Schedule that are identified as being in one of the high DART rate categories, which is any category with an aggregate DART rate higher than the current public sector DART rate.

 e.
-Consultative Services Deferrals.
+OSH Division Deferrals.
 The Consultative Services Bureau (CSB) handles requests for on-site safety and health consulting.
+The Education, Training and Technical Assistance (ETTA) Bureau handles requests for Star site recognitions and Partnerships.
 These requests include establishments within the public sector (state and local government employers).
-The Compliance Bureau will not inspect specific deferral sites for the length of the deferment period.
-Affected sites will be marked with a deferral date and posted within the current listing.
-CSB will update all public sector sites when a deferral has been suspended or an extension granted.
-These changes will be reflected on the Public Sector Targeting schedule.
+The Compliance Bureau will not conduct programmed planned inspections for specific deferral sites for the length of the deferment period.
+Affected sites will be marked with a deferral date and posted on the OSH Targeting System.
+CSB and ETTA will update all public sector sites when a deferral has been suspended or an extension granted.
+Changes will be reflected on the OSH Targeting System.

-NOTE: Deferrals are made by specific establishment and may not defer all establishments that might be covered by one inspection assignment.
+Note: Deferrals are made by specific establishment and may not defer all establishments that might be covered by one inspection assignment.